 Every day, people control their own health and finances.
 Each of us decides whether to go to the doctor when ill or injured.
-We decide whether to purchase, gift or sell our assets.
+We decide whether to purchase, gift, or sell our assets.
 In Thailand, the right to refuse medical treatment is expressly provided under Thai law.
 The Ministerial Regulation prescribes the procedures and rules regarding the living will and was issued under Section 12 of the National Health Act of 2007, enabling every person to have the right to execute a Thai living will.
+There is also the standard Last will in Thailand that might interest you.

-The terminal or final stage of life, as defined in the Ministerial Regulation, includes conditions caused by injury or an incurable disease leading a person to imminent death or permanent loss of brain function rendering a person to a comatose or be unable to communicate.
+The terminal or final stage of life, as defined in the Ministerial Regulation, includes conditions caused by injury or an incurable disease leading a person to imminent death or permanent loss of brain function rendering a person comatose or be unable to communicate.
+Speak to our Thailand family lawyer about your living will in Thailand.

 – Declarant’s complete name, age, Thai ID number, address or contact number;